Sarah Halley Finn

 Sarah Halley Finn is an American casting director and producer.
-Finn has cast over 150 feature films and is best known for casting the entire Marvel Cinematic Universe, the most successful film franchise of all time.
+Finn has cast over 150 feature films and is best known for casting the entire Marvel Cinematic Universe (except 2008's The Incredible Hulk), the most successful film franchise of all time.

 She also cast and co-produced Oscar winning Best Picture Everything Everywhere All at Once, the most awarded film in movie history.
 It won three out of four acting categories at the 95th Academy Awards: Best Actress, Best Supporting Actor, and Best Supporting Actress – a feat only achieved twice before, and not since 1976.
 The film also holds the record for most Screen Actors Guild Award wins for a single film.

 Other works include Oscar-winning films Black Panther; Three Billboards Outside Ebbing, Missouri; and Crash; all of which earned Finn the Casting Society of America’s highest honor, the Artios Award for Outstanding Achievement in Casting.
 Those films also won the prestigious SAG Award for Outstanding Performance by a Cast in a Motion Picture.
 In 2023 Finn was nominated for the BAFTA Award for Best Casting and won the Artios Zeitgeist award for her work on Everything Everywhere All At Once.
 In 2022, she received two Primetime Emmy nominations for her work casting WandaVision and The Mandalorian.